Sandra Knight

-Sandra D. Knight is a retired American actress.
+Sandra D. Knight is an American retired actress.

 Acting career

 Film

-Knight acted in low-budget films of the 1950s and 1960s, such as Frankenstein's Daughter (1958) in which she played the titular role, The Terror (1963) starring Boris Karloff and Jack Nicholson, where she plays an evil spirit, and Tower of London (1962) with Vincent Price.
+Knight acted in low-budget films of the 1950s and 1960s, such as Frankenstein's Daughter (1958), The Terror (1963) starring Boris Karloff and Jack Nicholson, where she plays an evil spirit, and Tower of London (1962) with Vincent Price.
 Her most well-known film is the bootleg moonshine action epic Thunder Road (1958) starring Robert Mitchum.